 Jen is one of our finance gurus with a touch of IT obsession.
 She keeps us all in line and accountable for everything that needs to be paid, but also works closely with our IT provider to manage our varied and numerous IT requests.
 She, husband Joe, and kids Nicholas and Nicole are working to update their home - from what we understand pulling wallpaper is a fun family activity!
 Jen loves to cook, admits to an undying love of cheese, addiction to kick boxing, and keeps everyone (cat, dog, and fish included) healthy and happy.

 After a good gallop across the countryside on her horse Jack, Megan can be found putting her creativity and multitasking abilities to work in the office.
 A stickler for making things happen accurately and on time, the only place she lets things slide is at the barn where she's happy to spoil Jack and all the other horses.
 On-the-go is a way of life for Megan and as she has her sights set on a few 5Ks (even though we know she dislikes running), she's busy working out, playing racquetball, rock climbing, and enjoying the occasional baked good.

-Drake came to us from his own custom building enterprise in Ann Arbor, Michigan where he now serves as our midwest representative.
-Some of Drake's great pleasures include playing bluegrass music on one of his many guitars or mandolins, traveling across country in his pickup camper, relaxing by the fire with his wife, five kids and other family and friends or hiking in the woods with his troupe of dogs.
-His newest heart throbs are his grandkids Max & Gus in Ann Arbor MI and Charlotte Lee & Isaac in Denver CO.
+Drake came to us from his own custom building enterprise in Ann Arbor, Michigan where he now serves as our Midwest representative.
+Some of Drake's great pleasures include playing bluegrass music on one of his many guitars or mandolins, traveling across country in his pickup camper, relaxing by the fire with his wife, five kids and their families (now including seven grandkids!) or hiking in the woods with his troupe of dogs.